What Is an Ultrasound?

-- Drink up to six glasses of water 2 hours prior to your exam and avoid urinating so that your bladder is full when the scan begins.
+- Drink up to six glasses of water 2 hours prior to your exam.
+Avoid peeing so you have a full bladder for the scan.

 What to Expect During Your Ultrasound

-An ultrasound exam usually takes about 45 to 60 minutes.
+An ultrasound takes about 45 to 60 minutes.

-- Apply a gel on the skin over the part of your body to be imaged.
+- Apply a gel on the skin over the part of your body they're scanning.

-- Move the transducer to different positions to view parts of the body at different angles.
+- Move the handheld device over parts of the body at different angles.

-The ultrasound image is immediately visible on the nearby video display screen.
+- Look at the ultrasound images on the nearby video display screen.

 Your Ultrasound Test Results

-Our board-certified radiologists, perinatologists, cardiologists, and team of imaging specialists interpret your ultrasound scans.
+Our team of imaging specialists will review your ultrasound scans and summarize the results.

-Then, we electronically send your ultrasound images to your doctor who will discuss the results with you.
+Then we'll send your ultrasound images through our secure computer system to your doctor who will discuss the results with you.

 This state-of-the-art computer system means doctors and care teams at any UPMC hospital or office can access your ultrasound images.